AntareepDey/practice-projects/README.txt

-These are my first few projects that i have made after learning python and my first projects to uploaded on GitHub.
+These are my first few projects that i have made after learning python and my first projects to be uploaded on GitHub.
 Hope that you like them!! :D